Broken or Cracked, Fractured Ribs Hurt

 Why We’re Careful About Broken Ribs

-Fractured ribs, which may have only a hairline crack (but can still be painful) are less dangerous that a rib bone that has a total break.
+Fractured ribs, which may have only a hairline crack (but can still be painful) are less dangerous than a rib bone that has a total break.
 The jagged edge of bone on a broken rib can tear and injure internal organs, and the risk is increased if you have more than one broken rib.

-Some complications we’ve seen include:
+Broken ribs complications we’ve seen include:

 - a punctured lung, which collapses like a balloon that’s been pricked by a knife